dangoslen/dangoslen-me-site/content/blog/thought-leadership.md

 Knowing when to use each and which one will be the most effective is the art of software engineering.
 And the context is most often missed by hardline statements on the internet.

 And yet, we need to have the tools in the first place.
-And so, we should listen carefully, think critically, and be judicious about the tools we deploy.
+And so, we should be listening.
+We need to be paying attention to the the thoughts and trends in our industry.
+But we need to listen carefully, think critically, and be judicious about when to deploy the tools we have.

 Happy coding!